Mayra Ramírez

-Mayra Tatiana Ramírez Ramírez (/es/; born 25 March 1999) is a Colombian professional footballer who plays as a striker for Women's Super League club Chelsea and the Colombia women's national football team.
+Mayra Tatiana Ramírez Ramírez (/es/; born 25 March 1999) is a Colombian professional footballer who plays as a striker for Women's Super League club Chelsea and the Colombia national team.

 Club career

 Sporting de Huelva

 In 2020, Ramírez joined Spanish top-tier club Sporting de Huelva.

 Levante

 In July 2022, Ramírez transferred to Levante, staying in Spain's top tier.

 Chelsea

 Mayra Ramirez (n°9) playing against Spain at the Olympics in Paris in 2024.

 On 26 January 2024, it was announced that Ramírez had signed for English club Chelsea on a four-and-a-half-year deal.
 Levante reported that her transfer fee was €450,000, making Ramírez the most expensive signing in women's football at the time.

 She made her debut for Chelsea on 27 January 2024 in a 3–0 away win over Brighton & Hove Albion, replacing Lauren James in the second half.
 She scored her first goal for the club in a 1–0 win against Crystal Palace in the FA Cup on 11 February.
 Her first league goal was scored on March 3 in the 4–0 victory over Leicester City.
 On 18 May 2024 she scored two goals and provided two assists in a 6–0 win over Manchester United that saw Chelsea claim the WSL title.

-Ramírez was named as a nominee for the 2024 Ballon d'Or Féminin and finished 21st with 36 points.
+Ramírez was named as a nominee for the 2024 Ballon d'Or and finished 21st with 36 points.